Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Marketing Hotelero – Campaña-Comunicación/Plan de Relaciones Públicas
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality – Overall-All-Inclusive Resort/Hotel

+Among the celebrated resorts, Royalton Splash Riviera Cancun, An Autograph Collection All-Inclusive Resort, stood out as a beacon of modern offerings for guests of all ages, having opened just ten months ago, providing a wide array of activities to “Splash into Fun.”
+Planet Hollywood Cancun, An Autograph Collection All-Inclusive Resort, earned recognition for pioneering virtual experiences that significantly enhanced the journey for travelers.

+Meanwhile, Hideaway at Royalton Negril, An Autograph Collection All-Inclusive Resort – Adults Only, was lauded for its luxurious accommodations, particularly its Diamond Club™ Luxury Penthouse One Bedroom Jacuzzi Suite.
+Lastly, Royalton CHIC Cancun, An Autograph Collection All-Inclusive Resort – Adults Only, excelled as the highest satisfaction and best-performing resort in the Blue Diamond Resorts portfolio, thanks to its implementation of the successful and popular “Party Your Way” concept in the adults-only segment.